 Table of Contents

-Disc centrifuges are a unique set of machinery which has it’s own vocabulary.
+Disc centrifuges are a unique set of machinery that has their own parts and related vocabulary.
 There are specific terms used when referring to disc centrifuges, which are uncommon.

 We have categorized these terms into two subcategories.
 The first section explains parts specific to disc centrifuges, and the second section explains terms unique to disc centrifuges.

-In this section, we elaborate on the unique parts which common to Alfa Laval disc centrifuges.
-We describe the function of the specific component and illustrate it within the exploded view of the assembly or a photograph.
+In this first section, we elaborate on the unique centrifuge parts common to Alfa Laval disc centrifuges.
+We describe the specific component's function and illustrate it within the exploded view of the assembly or a photograph.
 This explanation will help the reader understand the part in detail.

 The featured image on the top of the page is an Alfa Laval disc stack centrifuge bowl cross-section that shows the location of the parts within the centrifuge bowl.